Skip to content

 Do I need a permit to install a standby generator in Clearwater?

 Almost always, yes.
-Clearwater Beach, Sand Key, and the low bayfront are barrier-island and coastal FEMA flood zones, so the generator is set on a raised flood pad above the Base Flood Elevation.
-Helene’s surge in 2024 is exactly why — a system sitting at grade drowns in the same water it’s supposed to help you ride out.
-Getting the elevation right is the single thing out-of-town crews miss most on the beach.
+The barrier islands are low, flood-zone lots that often need an elevation certificate before the design is set, and the generator goes on a raised flood pad above the Base Flood Elevation.
+Helene’s 2024 surge is exactly why: the water rolled straight over Island Estates and Sand Key, and a unit sitting at grade drowns in the same flood it is supposed to help you outlast.
+Getting the pad height right is the single thing out-of-town crews miss most on the islands.

 What does a backup generator for a Clearwater home cost?